bitfocus/companion-module-youtube-live/companion/HELP.md

 to switch to a text input and enter it there.
 The text field supports variables, so you can also store the broadcast ID in a variable and change that variable as needed.

+### Using templates with Create broadcast

+When creating a broadcast, you can check "Use existing broadcast as template" to copy settings from an existing broadcast.
+Template values serve as defaults: any value you explicitly set will override the template.
+This is useful for creating broadcasts with consistent settings.
+The template's description, monitor stream setting, and stream binding will be copied if you don't provide your own.

+### Using the last created broadcast ID

+After creating a broadcast, its ID is stored in the `last_created_broadcast_id` variable.
+You can use this variable in subsequent actions (via text input mode) to operate on the newly created broadcast without knowing its ID in advance.

 ## Thanks